 This means I do a little more cooking, and I only buy processed things I don’t make myself (fake chick’n nuggets, for example – or a certain kind of tofu that’s great with barbecue sauce).

 I’m growing even more vegetables and cereals in my yard this year – the flax looks pretty, and gets eaten by my rabbits; I’m not growing corn and wheat!

 Back to cutting out corn fractions.
 These are the starches and sugars that come from corn.
 It seems to affect one’s health more than the planet, until I think about how much sugar we consume in everything, and if we all consumed less (and a greater variety), it might help with the environmental footprint.
 I will read labels and try to avoid high fructose corn syrup, and continue to buy food that is less processed.

-I am also going to be switching over my refined sugar needs.
+I’m also switching over my refined sugar needs.
 The world is a small place, and we in North America and Europe are at the top of the food chain.
 We can buy whatever we need; our ability to pay top dollar means other countries go for cheaper alternatives.
-So we buy cane sugar, even though we can’t grow it, and these other countries buy corn sweeteners from us, and add to their health problems.
+So we buy cane sugar (some European countries use sugar beets), even though we can’t grow it, and these other countries buy cheaper corn sweeteners from us, and add to their health problems.
 I want them to have the cane sugar.

 - The Great Canadian Maple Syrup.